Jovan Žigić

 Languages: Fluent in English and Serbian, Conversational in French and Spanish

-I am an Instructor of Mathematics and Physics at Dominican University in Orangeburg, New York, and a PhD student in Computational Science and Engineering at McMaster University.
+I am an Assistant Professor of Mathematics and Physics at Dominican University in Orangeburg, New York, and a PhD candidate in Computational Science and Engineering at McMaster University.
 I have a Master's degree in Mathematics and Bachelor's degrees in Finance and Mathematics.
 My mathematical research has been focused in numerical analysis, optimization, computational fluid dynamics, and model reduction of dynamical systems.

 This website is designed as a database for my scientific and professional activities.